codykociemba/NoLongerEvil-HomeAssistant/README.md

    ```
    <a key="cloudregisterurl" value="http://<homeassistant_IP>:9543/entry"/>
    ```
-8. Press escape to exit vi edit mode, then ```:wq``` to exit and save
+   DO NOT OMIT /entry FROM THE URL
-9. Enter ```reboot``` to reboot your device
+8. Press escape to exit vi edit mode, then ```:wq``` to write the file and quit the vi editor
-10. On the thermostat, generate an entry key for device pairing
+9. Enter ```reboot``` to reboot your device.

-## Register with NLE Add-on - Home Assistant
+10. Once rebooted, on the thermostat, go to Settings (gear icon) -> Nest App -> Get Entry Key to generate an entry key for device pairing.

-1. Change the `api_origin` to ```http://<homeassistant_IP>:9543```
+## Register with NoLongerEvil Add-on in Home Assistant

-2. Save your changes and restart the Add-on
+1. Go to Home Assistant > Settings > Add Ons > NoLongerEvil HomeAssistant > Configuration
-3. In the Home Assistant NLE Web UI, enter the 7-character pairing code from your Nest thermostat and click Register
+2. In the Home Assistant NLE Web UI, enter the 7-character pairing code from your Nest thermostat and click Register
-4. Devices will appear in Home Assistant via MQTT discovery
+3. Devices will appear in Home Assistant via MQTT discovery

 ## Community